amolica/onlineshop/README.md

 Mock online shop for the ACA Java class.
 Core functionality works.

+Master currently in working form.
+Dev branch will have improvements but may not be completely functional

 Missing features/future improvements:

 Input validation/confirmation (two users could sign up with the same email)